FaysalAhmed13/BMI_MANAGEMENT_SYSTEM/README.md

-# BMI_MANAGEMENT_SYSTEM
+PROJECT NAME=BMI MANAGEMENT SYSTEM NAMES :

+C1220443 Abdimajid Abdiaziz Omar
+C1220644 Faysal Ahmed Mohamud
+C1220935 Zakeria Mohamed Abdullahi 4.C1221192 Asad Ali Abdi BMI Management System – Project Description

 The BMI Management System is a web-based application developed using PHP and MySQL to help users calculate, store, and manage their Body Mass Index (BMI) records.
 The system allows users to register, log in securely, calculate their BMI using height and weight, and maintain a personal BMI history over time.
-BMI Management System – Project Description

 The application implements core PHP and MySQL concepts, including database connection, CRUD operations (Create, Read, Update, Delete), user authentication, cookies, and sessions.
 A secure dashboard (control panel) is provided where authenticated users can manage their BMI records, view health tips based on BMI results, and update their profile information.